nilleiz/EpGo-Docker/README.md

 4. Manage Channels:
 Selection of the channels to be used.
+You can now choose to add all channels from a lineup at once or select them individually.
 All selected channels are merged into one XML file when the XMLTV file is created.
 When using all channels from all lineups it is recommended to create a separate epgo configuration file for each lineup.
 5. Create XMLTV File [MY_CONFIG_FILE.xml]: